1986 Philippine presidential election: Influence of international media

-Organizing the 1986 Philippine elections
+Declaration of election

-On November 4, 1985, Sam Donaldson and George Will interviewed President Marcos on the American Broadcasting Company political affairs program This Week with David Brinkley.
-Marcos was being asked about his policies and support when, without warning, he announced that he would hold a snap election on February 7, 1986, a year earlier than the supposed 1987 election.
-Marcos said that in the snap election, the vice president would also be determined.
-Also, the final decision regarding the election would be determined by the National Assembly.
-On December 3, 1985, the Batasang Pambansa passed a law setting the date of the election on February 7, 1986.
+On November 4, 1985, Sam Donaldson and George Will interviewed Marcos on the American Broadcasting Company political affairs program This Week with David Brinkley.
+Marcos was being asked about his policies and public support when, without warning, he announced that he would hold a snap election on February 7, 1986, a year earlier than the supposed 1987 election.
+Marcos said that in the snap election, the vice president would also be determined, but that the final decision regarding the election would be determined by the National Assembly.
+Despite initial concerns that the National Assembly, which was controlled by Marcos's New Society Movement, would not hold the elections, they passed a law on December 3, 1985, setting the date of the election on February 7, 1986.

-Marcos declared the early elections since he believed that this would solidify the support of United States, silence the protests and criticisms both in the Philippines and the United States, and finally put the issues regarding the death of Benigno Aquino Jr. to rest.

-The opposition saw two problems regarding the announcement of Marcos.
-First is the credibility of the announcement since at the time two-thirds of the National Assembly were from Kilusang Bagong Lipunan, which means that they could decide not to push through with the snap election.
-This would then give Marcos an image that he was willing to entertain opposition, which would then contribute to his popularity.
-Second problem is that the opposition was yet to choose a single presidential candidate to who had a chance to win.
-This posed a problem for them since the opposition were yet to be united, supporting only one presidential candidate.
+Candidates and nominations

-The opposition, was divided between the widow of Benigno Aquino Jr., Corazon "Cory" Aquino, and Doy Laurel, son of President Jose P. Laurel.
-Cardinal Jaime Sin talked to both the potential candidates.
-Aquino was hesitant to run since she believed that she was not the best and most able choice.
-Aquino said she would be willing to run if there was a petition campaign with at least a million signatures supporting her as a presidential candidate.
-Doy on the other hand, was earnest in running as president since he believed his family background, training, and experience had prepared him for the presidency.
+The opposition was divided between Corazon Aquino, the widow of their assassinated leader, and Salvador Laurel, the son of former president Jose P. Laurel.
+Archbishop of Manila Jaime Sin talked to both candidates.
+Aquino was hesitant to run but said she would be willing to run if a petition campaign with at least a million signatures supported her.
+Doy was earnest to run, since he believed his family background, training, and experience had prepared him for the presidency.

 Campaign

-The campaign period lasted 45 days, from December 19, 1985, to February 5, 1986.
+The campaign period lasted 45 days from December 19, 1985, to February 5, 1986.

 As the election campaign continued, Marcos was able to campaign in selected key cities while Aquino was able to campaign intensively and extensively, even going to remote places from the north of the Philippines to the south of the Philippines.
-The Aquino campaign concluded a rally that is believed to have 800,000 participants wearing yellow in Rizal Park and Roxas Boulevard forming a "sea of yellow".
+The Aquino campaign concluded a rally in Rizal Park and Roxas Boulevard that is believed to have 800,000 participants, forming a "sea of yellow".

+On February 4, Marcos declared February 6 and 7 as nationwide public holidays to "give all registered voters fullest opportunity to exercise their right of suffrage."

+Election related violence

+Election related violence was prevalent throughout the campaign period - escalating until the day of the election and persisting even after the polls closed while the votes were being counted.
+Supporters, candidates, and organizers were assassinated in both planned assassinations and spontaneous disputes.
+Precincts were attacked by armed men and poll watchers were attacked, often while conveying the ballot boxes.
+Among the prominent killings were those of activists Amanteflor Torres in Cagayan, Michael Sumilang in Quezon Province, opposition organizers Jeremias de Jesus in Tarlac and Evelio Javier in Antique province and poll watchers Rodrigo Ponce in Capiz, Salvador Leaño in Romblon, and Francisco Laurella, Fernando Pastor Sr., and Fernando Pastor Jr. in Quirino Province.